1. Good Times, Past and Present

 I reached mile 24 with great difficulty.
 My form was suffering and I was losing in the battle to keep my head up.
 But by this point we were almost in downtown Duluth and the crowds were out in full force.
 I ran past a restaurant called Sir Benedict’s, where spectators were handing out bacon.
 That was a first for me.
 I’ve seen races hand out bananas, oranges, beer, energy gels, jello shots and even lipstick.
 But a bacon station was new.
 Granted, it was unsanctioned station, but still, it was worth noting.

 Once in downtown Duluth, the energy and excitement was even higher.
 As I clocked in my 40k split, I suddenly realized I had a secret well of untapped energy.
 I somehow managed to speed up back to the low 8s, knowing the finish line was just 1.4 miles away.
 Most people call it “digging deep,” where you pump yourself up after hours of intense running and somehow rally back to form.
-I was just drying to “dig” myself out of the hole I had gotten into from starting too fast.
+I was just trying to “dig” myself out of the hole I had gotten into from starting too fast.
 Call it what you will, but I was miraculously running faster for that last mile than I had been for the last six.
 Is it adrenaline?
 A prehistoric drive to finish the hunt?
 An inner magnet drawn towards the stacks of finisher medals?

 Regardless, I was amped once again.
 In that final stretch, which winds around Duluth’s harbors and a large steel ship, I was finally passing people again.
 I had to be careful though, for one false step and something would seize up.
 I was tempting fate by accelerating this much so far into the race, teetering on the edge of a muscle spasm with every step.
 As I rounded the final corner, the finishing banner within sight, my face lit up.
 The last seven grueling miles were coming to an end under that banner, just 1,000 glorious feet away.
 The race announcer’s voice sounded like Charlie Brown’s parents, a drowned-out murmur amidst the thrill of ending this race.